 - Proficiency in English:The language of instruction at McGill University is English.
 All students whose mother tongue is not English or who have not completed a degree in English, must show proficiency in English.
-Students applying for the Masters Program must have achieved a minimum TOEFL score on the iBT (internet based test) of 86 overall and no less than 20 in each of the four component areas, or have achieve a minimum band score of 6.5 or greater (Academic module) and no less than 6.0 for each of listening, reading, writing and speaking, for the IELTS (International English Language Testing System) in order to apply.
-For PhD applicants, these values are 92 and 7.0, respectively.
+Students applying to our graduate program must have achieved a minimum TOEFL score on the iBT (internet based test) of 94 overall and no less than 20 in each of the four component areas, or have achieve a minimum band score of 7 or greater (Academic module) and no less than 6.0 for each of listening, reading, writing and speaking, for the IELTS (International English Language Testing System) in order to apply.
 Visit the Graduate Admissions English Language Proficiency for more information on the English Language requirements.

 You must meet both of these requirements to be eligible to apply.
 Satisfaction of these minimum requirements does not guarantee admission.

 If you are applying for a PhD or a MSc we recommend that you visit our Areas of Specialization page to see what research is currently being done in the department.
 You may then contact a staff member to see whether they have a position open for a research student.
 The identification of a prospective research supervisor is not mandatory at the application stage.